TravisWheelerLab/polyA/README.md

 ### Dependencies

-If you prefer not to use the Makefile, the following commands will allow you to manage dependencies.
+If you prefer not to use the Makefile, or if you need to add or remove dependencies, the following commands will allow you to manage dependencies.

 ```
 # Get to work (from within project directory)
 # This drops you into a shell inside the project virtual environment which means
-# that commands that "poetry run" may be elided from other commands.
+# that commands that "pipenv run" may be elided from other commands.
-poetry shell
+pipenv shell

 # Fetch runtime dependencies
-poetry install --no-dev
+pipenv install

 # Fetch runtime and development dependencies
-poetry install
+pipenv install --dev

 # Add a runtime dependency
-poetry add <package>
+pipenv install <package>

 # Add a development dependency
-poetry add --dev package
+pipenv install --dev <package>
 ```

 ### Perl-to-Python Tests

 ```
-poetry install # in the root
+pipenv install # in the root
-poetry shell
+pipenv shell
 ```

 Then you should be able to run `RunTests.sh` in `test_inputs` successfully.